bitcoin-ring/boltring-docs/docs/lnbits.md

 !!! warning
-    Please make sure you go through these last steps in one go, because the QR code from the previous step will be invalidated when you scan it. **Make sure you hold your phone above the BoltRing at the correct position and hold it still and long enough for the pairing to complete.** If you close the App before writing the pairing data to the BoltRing, you must start over from [step 5](#step-5-create-bolt-card-service) and create a new card service entry.
+    Please make sure you go through these last steps in one go, because the QR code from the previous step will be invalidated when you scan it. **Make sure you hold your phone above the BoltRing at the correct position and hold it steady and long enough for the pairing to complete.** If you close the App before writing the pairing data to the BoltRing, you must start over from [step 5](#step-5-create-bolt-card-service) and create a new card service entry.